Below are great questions to ask, to see if you’re a good fit and if business coaching will benefit you.

 How Will We Work Together?

-Ask how you’ll work with your small business coach.
+Ask how you will work with your small business coach.
 How often will you meet?
 Will you meet in-person, by phone, by video conferencing (such as Skype or GoToMeeting)?
 How much support will you have between coaching sessions?
 Will you be able to call or e-mail if questions or concerns arise between coaching sessions.

 What Are Your Fees?